bem/bem-components/common.blocks/popup/popup.en.md

 # popup

-A `popup` block is used for popups creation.
+`popup` block is used for popups creation.
 It allows to manage state, behavior and appearance of popups.
 Block is displayed in front of all other page elements.

 Popup can be displayed by different page elements like pseudo links or buttons.